ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Roles
 *****

 Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
-Once you group your content in roles, you can easily reuse them and share them with other users.
+After you group your content in roles, you can easily reuse them and share them with other users.

 .. contents::
    :local: